JobJPJoseph/Radical-Simplifier-Tool/README-solve.md

     This method will convert the input into a number.

 ### Factors
-    This will focus on collecting all the factors from 1 to including n. n being the user's input.
+    This will focus on collecting all the factors from 2 to including n. n being the user's input.
+The factors need to be in pairs.

-###
+### SolveExpression
+    This will focus on solving the expression given input